gosexy/gosexy.org/markdown/db/result.md

   db.Cond { "name": "John" },
 )

 // Iterating over results.
 for {
   item := struct{Name string}{}

   err := results.Next(&item)

-  if err != nil {
+  if err == nil {
-    // Will result an error when no more rows are left. break
+    // If there is no error we can use person. fmt.Printf("Name: %s\n", person.Name)
+  } else if err == db.ErrNoMoreRows {
+    // This error means we have read all rows. break
+  } else {
+    // Another kind of error needs proper management. panic(err.Error())
   }
-  fmt.Printf("Name: %s\n", person.Name)
 }

+// Remember to close the result set. results.Close()
 ```

 ### db.Result.All(interface{}) *error*